stubbsdiondra/stubbsdiondra/README.md

 --->

-Recent Graduate and Entry Level Data Analyst, with experience in Excel, SQL, Tableau and Python.

-My background is mainly in state environmental management and education, which enabled me to refine hard skills such as Excel and Python.
-I spent a brief period doing research analyst work with EARI/BW Research enabling me to work with Excel, Tableau, Python, and Qualtrics.
-Due to my course experience, I have an understanding of machine learning and other data science concepts.
-I also have experience with programming language R.
+Recent Graduate versed in SQL, Excel, Python and Tableau.
+I am seeking data/business analyst or data scientist roles.
+My educational background has pushed me towards a passion for data and using it to tell stories and make predictions.
+My background in research and state environmental management influenced my interest in America’s greatest healthcare and environmental challenges..